tomjoht/documentation-theme-jekyll/doc_syntax_highlighting.md

 ---
 title: Syntax highlighting
-audience: writer, designer
-tags: formatting
+tags: [formatting]
-keywords:
+keywords: rouge, pygments, prettify, color coding,
-last_updated:
+last_updated: August 12, 2015
-summary:
+summary: "You can apply syntax highlighting to your code.
+This theme uses pygments and applies color coding based on the lexer you specify."
 ---
 {% include linkrefs.html %}

+## About syntax highlighting
 For syntax highlighting, use fenced code blocks optionally followed by the language syntax you want:

 <pre>